mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	Setre was incredulous.
 "By Ara, are you thick?"

 	Kip was getting frustrated.
-"Look, we'll just leave her here and come back for her when we've taken the Shadestead."
+"Look, we'll just leave her here and come back for her when we've taken over."

 	"And then what?
 She's lives the rest of her life as a prisoner?
-As long as Kanosin exists in this world, she will do whatever it takes to get it."
+As long as Kanosin exists in this world, peddlers like her will do whatever it takes to keep it alive."

-	Ginnu interrupted her, "You aren't such an angel yourself, Guardian.
-Unlike you my hands are clean of all this madness.
-I'm just trying to escape it."
+	Ginnu interrupted her, "I'm just trying to escape this madness.
+Unlike you, Guardian Setre."

-	Setre lifted her by her shirt and she shouted in pain, but Setre maintained her hold and said, "And unlike you, I'm trying to stop it."
+	Setre lifted her by her shirt and she shouted in pain, but Setre maintained her hold.

+	"And unlike you, I'm trying to stop it."

-	Kip put himself in between them and shouted, "Setre, what's gotten into you?
-Let's figure this out later.
-For now, Ginnu, we'll have to keep you tied up.
-I'm sorry it had to be this way, but Setre is right about the danger you pose."
+	Kip put himself in between them and shouted, "Setre, what's gotten into you?"

 	Ginnu pouted and sank into the floor.
-Kip felt pity for her, but Setre was not persuaded.
+Kip felt pity for her, but Setre was not amused.

 	Kipnu suggested to the group, "I'll take her to the fire.
 When I come back, we'll talk."